ravendb/bootcamp/src/unit2/lesson4/README.md

 ### Step 1: Write the model classes

-Let's add two more model classes in your application.
+Let's add two more model classes to your application.

 ````csharp
 public class Order {